Career Timeline of Jack Schlossberg: Major Achievements and Milestones

 Loading Video...

-August 2020: Virtual address at Democratic National Convention
+August 2020: Endorses Joe Biden at Democratic National Convention

-In August 2020, Schlossberg gave a virtual address on the second night of the 2020 Democratic National Convention with his mother, Caroline, and endorsed Joe Biden's run for presidency.
+In August 2020, Schlossberg gave a virtual address with his mother, Caroline Kennedy, on the second night of the 2020 Democratic National Convention and endorsed Joe Biden's run for the presidency.

-February 2023: Passed New York State bar exam
+February 2023: Passes New York State Bar Exam

-In February 2023, Schlossberg passed the New York State bar exam.
+In February 2023, Schlossberg passed the New York State bar exam, marking a significant step in his legal career.

-September 2024: Became co-chair of Climate Power’s campaign "Too Hot Not to Vote"
+September 2024: Becomes Co-Chair of Climate Power's "Too Hot Not to Vote" Campaign

 In 2024, Schlossberg began working for Vogue as a political correspondent after graduating from Harvard Law School and passing the bar exam.

-Following Congressman Jerry Nadler's September 2025 announcement that he would not seek re-election in 2026, Schlossberg expressed interest in mounting a campaign for Nadler's congressional seat, New York's 12th congressional district.
-On September 7, he announced he was forming an exploratory committee for a potential congressional run.
+In September 2025, following Congressman Jerry Nadler's announcement that he would not seek re-election in 2026, Schlossberg expressed interest in mounting a campaign for Nadler's seat, representing New York's 12th congressional district.
+On September 7, he announced he was forming an exploratory committee for a potential run.

-On November 11, 2025, Schlossberg announced he was running for New York's 12th congressional district in the 2026 U.S. House of Representatives election.
+On November 11, 2025, Schlossberg announced his candidacy to become the Democratic candidate for New York's 12th congressional district in the 2026 U.S. House of Representatives election.